Highway 95 Kicking Horse River Bridges 1 & 2 Project

 Status

-• $45 million contract awarded to Copcan Civil Limited Partnership.
+• $45 million contract awarded to Copcan Civil Limited Partnership, which serves as prime contractor on the project.

-• Despite these temporary issues, the project is still on schedule for completion in fall 2026
+• Despite the delays experienced to date, the project is still on schedule for completion in fall 2026.

 Project benefits